Luchixiang/GraVIS/README.md

 `--output` denotes the path to save the weight

 `--b` is the batch size.
-Please note that the true batch size is `16 * 20` where 20 denotes that we apply augment one image 20 times to generate the positive samples.
+Please note that the true batch size is `b * 20` where 20 denotes that we apply augment one image 20 times to generate the positive samples.